How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Difference Between DALF and DELF.

-The only difference between DELF and DALF are levels.
+The only difference between DELF and DALF is levels.

 The DELF is directed towards A1 to B2, whereas DALF is meant for C1 to C2, the two highest French proficiency test levels.